mead-ml/mead-baseline/docs/baseline.md

 # Overview

 This is the core part of the library.
 The top-level module provides base classes for data loading and evaluation.
-The data loader reads common file formats for classification, CONLL-formatted IOB files for sequence tagging, TSV and standard parallel corpora files for Neural Machine Translation and text files for language modeling.
+The data loader reads common file formats for classification, CONLL-formatted files for sequence tagging, TSV and standard parallel corpora files for Neural Machine Translation and text files for language modeling.
 The data is masked and padded as necessary.
 It is also shuffled, sorted and batched such that data vectors in each batch have similar lengths.
 For sequence tagging problems, the loader supports multiple user-defined features.
 Also, the reader supports common formats for pre-trained embeddings.
 The library also supports common data cleaning procedures.

 The top-level module also provides model base classes for four tasks: